genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/external-systems/streamer.md

 id: streamer
 ---

+This page shows you how to create a streamer.

+You can see an example of a streamer in practice in our [tutorial](/tutorials/building-an-application/fix-gateway/).

 ### Create streamer
 To create a streamer:

-1. Add streamer process configuration to the {applicationName}-processes.xml file. for example:
+1. Add streamer process configuration to the {applicationName}-processes.xml file.
+For example:

 ```xml
 <process name="TRADING_APP_STREAMER">